cockroachdb/docs/v2.1/foreign-key.md

 For example, if you have a Foreign Key constraint on columns `(A, B)` and try to insert `(1, NULL)`, the write would fail unless the row with the value `1` for `(A)` contained a _NULL_ value for `(B)`.
 However, inserting `(NULL, NULL)` would succeed.

 However, allowing _NULL_ values in either your foreign key or referenced columns can degrade their referential integrity.
-To avoid this, you can use the [Not Null constraint](not-null.html) on both sets of columns when [creating your tables](create-table.html).
+To avoid this, you can use the [`NOT NULL` constraint](not-null.html) on both sets of columns when [creating your tables](create-table.html).
 (The Not Null constraint cannot be added to existing tables.)

 ### Foreign key actions